thejohncotton/savvy-course-materials/Wk4Mod2.md

 ### Function Scope

-Function define their own local scope.
+Functions define their own local scope.
 Variables declared within a function invocation are available only inside of that function.
 It's as if invocations are surrounded by one-way mirrors, they can see out and access variables named in their parent scope, but code running outside can't see in to access parameters or variables defined inside.

 ```javascript
 var word = 'original'